MatthijsKamstra/haxephp/haxephp/download.md

 <a name="ide"></a>
 ##Code editor

-If you work on Windows you should install [FlashDevelop](http://www.flashdevelop.org), on other platforms you should read this chapter: [Choosing a Code Editor](../haxe/choosing-a-code-editor.md).
+If you work on Windows you should install [FlashDevelop](http://www.flashdevelop.org).
+On other platforms you should read this chapter: [Choosing a Code Editor](../haxe/choosing-a-code-editor.md).